 Holly Facts

-Do you use holly to decorate your home during the Christmas/winter season?
+Do you use holly to decorate your home during Christmas/winter?

-1. There are just over 475 evergreen varieties of holly which include plants, trees, and shrubs.
+1. There are just over 475 evergreen varieties of holly, which include plants, trees, and shrubs.
 They do not shed their leaves.
-They do however shed old, damaged leaves throughout the year.
-Holly grows in many places throughout the world.
+They do, however, shed old, damaged leaves throughout the year.
+Holly grows in many places

-3. The smallest holly shrub is the Chinese dwarf holly.
+3. The most diminutive holly shrub is the Chinese dwarf holly.

-4. In Chambers, Alabama there is an American holly tree that stands 74 feet tall.
+4. In Chambers, Alabama, an American holly tree stands 74 feet tall.
 It is the tallest holly tree on record in the U.S.A.

-5. Here are some names of the American holly varieties: American holly, Winterberry, Common holly, Holly blue, Yaupon holly, and there are many more.
+5. Here are some names of the American Holly varieties: American Holly, Winterberry, Common Holly, Holly Blue, Yaupon Holly, and many more.

-6. The berries on holly usually appear in the autumn time and can range in colors which include red, pink, brown, black, yellow, and white depending on the type of holly.
+6. Holly berries usually appear in autumn and can range in color from red to pink, brown to black, yellow, and white, depending on the type of holly.

 Books about holly: